Rushikesh177/In-Memory-File-System/README.md

 - **State Saving/Loading:** The project supports saving and loading the file system state to/from a JSON file.
 This allows users to persist the state across different sessions.

-- **Dynamic Command Execution:** The `getattr` function is used to dynamically execute commands based on user input, allowing for extensibility.

 ## Setup